 This post was updated to reflect recent changes in government and insurers’ policies to help patients seeking either COVID-19 viral testing or COVID-19 antibody testing.
 Please check regularly for updates.
-Last revised May 5, 2020.
+Last revised on July 26, 2021.

-We’ve all seen the headlines that announce “free testing” and “everyone can have a test.”
-While this is the main objective and these news reports are encouraging, it’s important that patients have all the information.
-So we’re breaking down how COVID-19 viral and antibody testing is being covered.
+We believe it’s important that patients have all the information.
+So, we’re breaking down how COVID-19 viral and antibody testing is being covered.
 Keep in mind that policies regarding your out-of-pocket costs for coronavirus testing and treatment are changing rapidly.
 We’re here to make sure you have all the necessary information and provide timely updates as they pertain to COVID-19 testing in Alabama.

 Is testing free if I have insurance?